ultimate271/notes/sanderson/elantris/elantris02.02.sanderson.md

 had to prepare Arelon for the war that was coming—a war that had become inevitable the moment Elantris fell.

+## Sarene meets her new in-laws, the king and queen Iadon and Eshen of Arelon
 Sarene’s new father, King Iadon of Arelon, was a thin man with a shrewd face.
 He was conferring with several of his administrators when Sarene entered the throne room, and she stood unnoticed for nearly fifteen minutes before he even